sunpy/sunpy/doc/source/guide/installation/index.rst

 Grabbing the stable SunPy
 =========================
-If you'd like want to use a more stable version of SunPy and only upgrade at milestones then head over to `github <https://github.com/sunpy/sunpy/tags>` and download the latest stable release.
+If you'd like to use a more stable version of SunPy and only upgrade at milestones then head over to `github <https://github.com/sunpy/sunpy/tags>` and download the latest stable release.
 After extracting the download you can install SunPy by going into the directory and running: ::